kuljotSB/AzureAIwithAKSandACA/lab5_Multi_Container_Patterns/Simple_Frontend_Backend_Chat_App/simple-fb-sidecar.md

 ```

 ### Pushing our Frontend Image to ACR
-Now, before we can push the image to ACR, we need to create a custom NGINX configuration file (`nginx.conf`) to proxy requests from `/api` to the backend Flas app running on `localhost:5000` inside the pod.
+Now, before we can push the image to ACR, we need to create a custom NGINX configuration file (`nginx.conf`) to proxy requests from `/api` to the backend Flask app running on `localhost:5000` inside the pod.

 Create a file named `nginx.conf` in the `lab5_Multi_Container_Patterns/Simple_Frontend_Backend_Chat_App/ChatFrontend/chat-frontend` directory with the following content: